 Will daily SPF use cause breakouts?

-If you’ve found that one sunscreen has caused your skin to flare up, that doesn’t mean there’s no hope for you to find your SPF match – it’s simply a case of playing skincare detective and finding the broad-spectrum protection which works for you.
-We would suggest shopping for non-comedogenic, options which won’t cause clogging and also remember that sun exposure itself will trigger breakouts and damaged skin.
+If you’ve found that one sunscreen has caused your skin to flare up, that doesn’t mean there’s no hope for you to find your SPF match – it’s simply a case of playing skincare detective and finding the broad-spectrum protection that works for you.
+We would suggest shopping for non-comedogenic, options that won’t cause clogging and also remember that sun exposure itself will trigger breakouts and damaged skin.

 Do I need to apply SPF when I’m indoors?

-UVA rays are powerful enough to penetrate through glass windows, so if sitting near a window whether at home in the car or working indoors, its advisable to protect skin .Also we forget the times we nip outside quickly to buy a sandwich or pop into the garden and applying our day cream in the morning can cover these incidental sun exposures .
+UVA rays are powerful enough to penetrate through glass windows, so if sitting near a window whether at home in the car, or working indoors, it's advisable to protect skin.
+Also, we forget the times we nip outside quickly to buy a sandwich or pop into the garden and applying our day cream in the morning can cover these incidental sun exposures.
 If spending a longer period outside always apply a sun protection product or reapply your chosen day cream

 Does sunscreen expire?